Surveillance Pricing Index SPX

 Other state activity

-More than 40 related bills covering surveillance, algorithmic, and personalized pricing have been introduced across more than two dozen states.
-Active jurisdictions include Illinois, New Jersey, and several others.
-Trade associations track this as the fastest-growing state-level consumer-protection front in 2026.
+Roughly 100 bills covering surveillance, algorithmic, and personalized pricing have been introduced across 30 states and the District of Columbia in 2026.
+Active jurisdictions outside the four highlighted above include Illinois, Massachusetts, New Jersey, Georgia, and Ohio.
+Trade associations track this as the fastest-growing state-level consumer-protection front of the year.

 Court actions

-August 23, 2024 (complaint) → November 24, 2025 (proposed settlement).
+August 23, 2024 (complaint) and November 24, 2025 (proposed settlement).
 The Department of Justice and a coalition of state attorneys general alleged that RealPage's algorithmic rent-pricing software pooled nonpublic competitor data to coordinate rents across landlords.
-The proposed settlement requires RealPage to stop offering software that uses nonpublic competitively sensitive data shared among landlords, prohibits market surveys used to gather nonpublic competitive intelligence, requires retraining of models on compliant datasets within 180 days, and subjects the company to a court-approved monitor.
+The proposed settlement requires RealPage to stop offering software that uses nonpublic competitively sensitive data shared among landlords, prohibits market surveys used to gather nonpublic competitive intelligence, requires retraining of models on compliant datasets within 180 days, and subjects the company to a court-approved monitor for ten years.

 United States v.
 Live Nation · Pending

 May 23, 2024.
-DOJ and 30 state attorneys general filed an antitrust complaint against Live Nation/Ticketmaster alleging that the company maintains monopoly power partly through pricing practices.
+DOJ and 30 state attorneys general filed an antitrust complaint against Live Nation and Ticketmaster alleging that the company maintains monopoly power partly through pricing practices.
 The complaint is the highest-profile antitrust action in any direct consumer pricing market.

 FTC v.
 GoodRx · Settled